Universal filtered quantizations of nilpotent Slodowy slices: Universal Poisson deformations and filtered quantizations

 When $V$ is a graded vector space we may regard it as filtered in the usual manner, and identify $V$ with $\gr V$ via the obvious splitting.
 Note that every graded map of graded vector spaces is a strictly filtered map.
 We shall often need to consider a map $\phi \colon V \to W$ from a graded space to a filtered space, and we call such a map strict if it is so when regarded as a map of filtered spaces.

 \begin{Lemma} Let $A = \bigoplus_{i \ge 0} A_i$ be a finitely generated graded algebra with $A_0 = \C$ and let $M$ be a graded $A$-module.
-Then $M$ is flat if and only if $M$ is a free graded module. \end{Lemma} \begin{proof} This follows directly from \cite[Lemma~2.2]{CM}. \end{proof}
+Then $M$ is flat if and only if $M$ is a free graded module. \end{Lemma} \begin{proof} This follows directly from \cite[Lemma~2.2]{CM} because the grading on $A$ is bounded from below. \end{proof}

 \begin{Lemma} Suppose that $B$ is a commutative filtered algebra and that $C$ and $A$ are commutative filtered $B$-algebras such that the natural maps $B \to A$ and $B\to C$ are strictly filtered.
 Assume in addition that $\gr A$ is $\gr B$-flat.
 There is a natural isomorphism